OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ???+ note "Technical Concepts"

     - **Spinning** - a thread being told to wait before the action is executed based on a lock being in place
-    - **Mutual Exclusion**: if one thread is in the critical section it excludes others from entering
+    - **Mutual Exclusion** - if one thread is in the critical section it excludes others from entering
-    - **Fairness**: does each thread contending for the lock get an equal shot at it
+    - **Fairness** - does each thread contending for the lock get an equal shot at it
-    - **Performance**: time added by using the lock
+    - **Performance** - time added by using the lock

     ###### [Return](#thread-api-and-locks) to the *Thread API and Locks* module